Rits1272/html/README.md

 3. Add a hyperlink of your favourite website.
 4. You may update this Readme file to add some more task of your choice.

-FOr queries: Contact me via ritikjain1272@gmail.com
+For queries: Contact me via ritikjain1272@gmail.com
+PS: Don't be shy in asking your doubts related to open source, github, git and most Hacktoberfest